kkoutini/PaSST/README.md

 ```

 ## Getting started
 If you want to use your setup and only use the models from this repo, you can get the models train them from scratch or fine-tune them on your own dataset as explained above [Pre-trained models for Inference and embeddings extractions](#pre-trained-models-for-inference-and-embeddings-extractions).
-The reset of this section explains using this repo for training and fine-tuning the models.
+The rest of this section explains using this repo for training and fine-tuning the models.
 For that, first you need to set up the development environment as explained above.

 ### General information
 The repo is built using [sacred](https://sacred.readthedocs.io/en/) for experiment management and configuration, pytorch-lightning for training, and wandb for logging.